chrisquince/DESMAN/complete_example_snakemake/README.md

     ./Miniconda-latest-Linux-x86_64.sh
     export PATH=~/miniconda2/bin:$PATH
 ```
+Select default answers to all questions and yes at each step note that the miniconda2 bin will then
+be permanently added to the .bashrc so the export will not be needed on future sessions.

 After installing Conda, create an new environment that will contain the python 2.7 installation called 'desman_python2_env':